katia-kitaguti/streamlit-simulation-table-graphs/README.md

-# 👑 Simulating table parameters with Streamlit
+# 👑 Changing table parameters with Streamlit
 This project was developed to design a dashboard with Streamlit.
 In this project:
 1. Created a table with **FAKE** data with customers and alerts;